tlabs-data/tablesaw-parquet/README.md

 ## Code of conduct

 We do not yet have an official code of conduct.
-In the meantime, be nice to each others (and to the developers).
+In the meantime, be nice to the developers and to each others.